 Overview

-In the world of data visulaisation colors are a hidden superpower.
+In the world of data visualisation, colors are a hidden superpower.
 With a single value they can convey good or bad, large or small, important or superfluous, professional or personal, expensive or cheap.
-But colors can also be deeply personal, cultural or inaccessible.

-We also wanted it to be easy – with a good looking defaults, modern – in adapting to trends and changing preferences, and contextual – by picking the right colors at the right time.
+We also wanted it to be: easy with good looking defaults, modern in adapting to trends and changing preferences, and contextual by picking the right colors at the right time.

 Overview